 - Pragmatism: Driven to technology adoption by the desire to keep up with others in work and life, to maintain status quo in a fast-evolving world.
 Pragmatism often overlaps with pleasure or profit, but is characterized by neither.
 Actions and behaviors include:

 - Desire or need to overcome a fear, such as speaking in front of a crowd

 - Desire or need to learning something new, like programming or a new language

 - Need to accomplish a work task that contributes to a higher goal, such as hiring 30 salespeople within a month in order to grow a company’s product and profit

-- Power: Driven to technology adoption by the desire for control and power.
+- Power (World Eaters): Driven to technology adoption by the desire for control and power.
 Characterized by hyper-engagement in the struggle for survival and a desire to optimize environments for personal, business, and/or community benefit.
 Actions and behaviors include: